- What can I expect when checking in for my online exam?

 - Am I allowed any scratch paper and pen/pencil for my online exam?

 - I purchased a translated exam.
-Will the remotely proctored check-in process be in English?
+Will my remote proctor speak my language?

 - I purchased a translated exam.
 What should I expect?